Query Languages Guide¶

 Bulk Inserts (preferred: chunked transactions)¶

-# Efficient bulk insertion (embedded-friendly): use chunked transactions
+# Efficient bulk insertion (embedded-friendly): use chunked SQL transactions

 chunk_size = 500